-Autoencoders are commonly trained by minimising the \textit{Mean Squared Reconstruction Error} (MSRE).
 To motivate the use of RMMD instead, we compare against \textit{Principal Component Analysis} (PCA).
 PCA finds a $p$-dimensional subspace which solves

 The optimal $V^{\text{MSRE}}_*$ consists of the top $p$ eigenvectors of the sample covariance matrix \citep{Maćkiewicz1993PCA}.
 While PCA minimises MSRE, it does not necessarily minimise RMMD.
 The key difference is that PCA aligns reconstructed points with the originals in Euclidean distance, whereas RMMD compares the entire distribution.
 As a result, PCA captures high-variance (second-order) directions without preserving higher-order moments.
 This motivates replacing the MSRE in (\ref{PCA}) with the RMMD.
 The next result clarifies how the choice of kernel $k(\cdot, \cdot)$ shapes the outcome: \begin{theorem} Assume the distribution $\mathbb{P}_X$ has zero mean, and let the kernel $k : \mathbb{R}^d \times \mathbb{R}^d \to \mathbb{R}$ be the quadratic kernel defined by $k(\bm{x}, \bm{y}) = (1 + \bm{x}^\top \bm{y})^2$.
-Then $V^{\text{RMMD}}_*$ is given by (a permutation of) the top $p$ eigenvectors of the sample covariance matrix. \end{theorem}

-\begin{remark} Theorem~\ref{PCATheorem} says that minimising RMMD with a quadratic kernel identifies the same subspace as PCA.
+Then $V^{\text{RMMD}}_*$ is given by (a permutation of) the top $p$ eigenvectors of the sample covariance matrix. \end{theorem} \begin{remark} Minimising the RMMD with a quadratic kernel identifies the same subspace as PCA.
 This is intuitive: PCA assumes zero-mean data and identifies directions of maximal variance, while the MMD between two zero-mean distributions under the polynomial kernel is sensitive only to differences in second-order moments \citep{Sriperumbudur2012Polynomial}.
-Hence, choosing a characteristic kernel makes RMMD sensitive to all distributional moments, yielding an autoencoder that preserves more distributional information than PCA’s second-order moment matching. \end{remark}
+Hence, choosing a characteristic kernel makes RMMD sensitive to \textit{all} distributional moments, yielding an autoencoder that preserves more distributional information than PCA’s second-order moment matching. \end{remark}